guildai/guild.ai/pages/environments.md

 - Create a new directory and [set it as Guild home](#set-guild-home)

 Guild's [](cmd:init) command uses `virtualenv` to create a new virtual environment.
-The commands performs additional steps to streamline the process of creating a virtualized Guild environment for a project:
+When running `init`, Guild performs additional steps to streamline the process of creating a virtualized Guild environment for a project:

 - Use a [Python version
   requirement](/guides/reproducibility.md#python-version) to select an